vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 - NOW defined as ALL ADDRESSES which are not RESERVED for other purposes

-Remember THESE THREE PARTS of a GLOBAL UNICAST ADDRESS
+Remember THESE THREE PARTS of a GLOBAL Unicast ADDRESS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c5552f0e-eca2-4069-a656-611b5c196402)